Pe'ulot - Activities

 At Bet Am Shalom, we recognize that some of the most powerful Jewish learning takes place outside of the classroom, often while we are together as a family.
-Jewish learning happens while attending services, delivering Purim baskets, welcoming neighbors, celebrating Shabbat at home, and reading a book on a Jewish topic.
+Jewish learning happens while attending services, delivering Purim baskets, welcoming neighbors, enjoying Shabbat dinner at home or at BAS, and reading a book on a Jewish topic.
 To encourage this kind of learning and to accommodate families' busy schedules, we have created a system in which our families can customize the learning for our children.

 Service attendance acquaints our students with the melodies and texts of the worship service.
 There is often a high correlation between a child’s comfort with Hebrew and his/her attendance at services.
 Families who attend regulary find they develop closer connections to the community and enjoy the meaningful experience of our service.
 Attendance, including once a month, can have a strong impact on the way a family experiences Jewish life.

 At least 9 pe'ulot points per year must be earned by attending services on holidays and Shabbat.
 Shabbat services are held on Friday night (Kabbalat Shabbat) and Shabbat morning.
 Please ensure your child has attended both Kabbalat Shabbat and Shabbat morning services.